-This story appears as the prologue in Gary Lloyd’s book, Valley Road: Uplifting Stories from Down South.
+This story appears in Gary Lloyd’s book, Valley Road: Uplifting Stories from Down South.
 Get it here.

 He remembers that the 6-foot-5, 220-pound lineman always looked sad.
 He was always so quiet.
 Once he found out the lanky lineman’s story, he knew why.